-• "OFF," "VENT," "HEATER," "DEF"-With the lever in the "OFF" position the system is off.
-With the lever in the "VENT" position 100% outside air enters the driver's compartment.
-The air enters through the dash mounted outlets and through the heater outlets.
-Temperature of incoming air may be controlled by moving the "RECIRC," "COLD," "HOT" (temperature) lever to desired position.
-Any one of the blower speeds may be selected.
+"OFF," "VENT," "HEATER,"

+"DEF"-With the lever in the "OFF"

+position the system is off except for the

+blower.
+With the lever in the "VENT"

+position 100% outside air enters the

+driver's compartment.
+The air enters

+through the dash mounted outlets and

+through the heater outlets.
+Temperature

+of incoming air may be controlled by

+moving the "RECIRC," "COLD," "HOT"

+(temperature) lever to desires position.

+Any one of the blower speeds may be

+selected.